NoGoat/linux-mint-helper/README.md

 # Compiling helper

-If you want to manually compile helper, you can compile it using the command
+If you want to manually compile helper, make sure you have the c compiler `cc` installed.
+Then you can compile it using the command

-> gcc helper.c -o helper
+> make

 And it can be installed using the helper-install.sh script.